Final Fantasy XIV: Dawntrail: Patches

-Wuk Lamat and Koana invite the Warrior of Light to attend Sphene's funeral in Everkeep, where its citizens, for the first time being able to remember death, struggle to process their grief.
+The Warrior of Light attends Sphene's funeral in Everkeep, where Alexandria's citizens struggle to process their grief in their first time remembering the existence of death.
 During the funeral, Gulool Ja expresses his desire to know about his mother, leading the Scions to an abandoned research facility where Zoraal Ja performed soul transfer experiments on captive beasts.
 They recover audio logs recorded by Teeshal Ja, one of the scientists and the mother of Gulool Ja, that recount how Zoraal Ja spurned his son.
 In Shaaloani, the Warrior, Wuk Lamat, and Erenville assist Koana in restarting railway operations by neutralizing an apex predator disrupting the ecosystem.

-At Everkeep, Wuk Lamat and the Warrior are surprised to encounter Sphene apparently alive and unharmed, declaring to the people that they are to be made Endless to alleviate their fears of death using a limited number of "neo-regulators".
+At Everkeep, Wuk Lamat and the Warrior are surprised to encounter Sphene alive and unharmed, declaring to the people that they are to be made Endless to alleviate their fears of death using a limited number of "neo-regulators".
 The Alexandrians' memories have been altered to remember the funeral being held for those killed in Zoraal Ja's attack rather than Sphene's death.

 Meanwhile, Y'shtola visits Living Memory with Oblivion member Shale and discovers the original Queen Sphene of Alexandria collapsed on the ground.
-Thought to have died 400 years prior, Sphene is brought to Oblivion's headquarters where it is revealed she had been kept in cryostasis and released upon Living Memory's shutdown.
+Thought to have died 400 years prior, Sphene is brought to Oblivion's headquarters, where it is revealed she had been kept in cryostasis and released upon Living Memory's shutdown.
 To differentiate this Sphene from the ones they'd seen previously, they begin to refer to the fake as a simulant and the one they first met as Endless Sphene.
 While exploring Solution Nine, Wuk Lamat, Sphene, and the Warrior of Light encounter the simulant, who demands the key to interdimensional fusion returned to her.
-She also reveals that she is working for a young man called Calyx, the original genius that mastered the electrope technology which powers Alexandria and the founder of Preservation.
-Appearing remotely via a video screen, he, too, demands the key or promises consequences.
+She also reveals that she is working for a young man called Calyx, the founder of Preservation and the first to master the electrope technology which powers Alexandria.
+Appearing remotely via a video screen, Calyx promises consequences if the key is not delivered to him.
 Sphene recognizes him and deduces from his existence 400 years later that he is an Endless as well.